SI 2022 Micro Data and Macro Models

 8:30 am

-Kunal Sangani, Harvard University
+Kunal Sangani, Northwestern University

 Markups Across the Income Distribution: Measurement and Implications (slides)